Access Through ODBC¶

 With this ODBC driver, you can connect to Virtual DataPort from applications that do not support JDBC, such as Excel.

-We recommend connecting to the Virtual DataPort server using the JDBC driver over the ODBC because the performance is better.
+We recommend connecting to Virtual DataPort using the JDBC driver over the ODBC one because the performance is better.

 Backward Compatibility of the ODBC Driver¶

-To connect to a Denodo server version 8.0u20210209, you can use the ODBC driver included in the same update or the driver included in 8.0 GA.
+To connect to Virtual DataPort version 8.0u20210209, you can use the ODBC driver included in the same update or the driver included in 8.0 GA.

-Do not use the ODBC driver included in 8.0u20210209 to connect to a Denodo server version 8.0 GA because the driver is more recent than the server.
+Do not use the ODBC driver included in 8.0u20210209 to connect to a Virtual DataPort server version 8.0 GA because the driver is more recent than the server.
 This is an unsupported configuration; some operations could fail.